How do I describe a waking nightmare? How do I impart the full horror of a day that changed my life forever?

 We get into our car to drive home, both of us silent and thoughtful, in shock really, over what we now must face — not realizing yet that what we are facing is a complete change in every facet of our lives.

 On the way home the sky darkens and turns the sickly ominous green color that signals tornadoes in the area.
-Soon we are driving in torrential rain — Biblical rain, a horrible cacophony of lightning and thunder, and water pouring from the sky so densely that it forces us to stop the car three separate times because we cannot see to go on.
+Soon we are driving in torrential rain — Biblical rain, a horrible cacophony of lightning and thunder, and water pouring from the sky so densely that it forces us to stop the car many times because we cannot see to go on.

 My other son calls wanting to know what we found out at the hospital.
 He begins to cry when he hears the news and finally, I can cry while Michael drives cautiously through the ever-deepening storm.
-I look up from the phone call and find we are on a highway that we’ve never been on before, and we are lost – literally lost in the storm.
+I look up from the phone call and find we are on a highway that we’ve never been on before, and we are lost – literally, lost in the storm.
 Michael missed our turn while I was on the phone back in the little town we passed a half hour earlier and we are going the wrong way.
 Now we backtrack and a bleak long trip becomes even longer as we drive through the furious gloom.

 We stop to rest a few minutes in the little town hoping that the rain will ease up.
 We’re hungry and tired but the only restaurant that is open is the Dairy Queen and neither of us can face it.
 The weather map looks like we haven’t even hit the center of the storm yet and in fact, that center is following our path down the road toward home.
 We decide to go on hoping we can outrun it.

-Finally, we are on the right road but just as we leave town we get an emergency call from our local doctor saying that they found something wrong with Michael’s heart.
+Finally, we are on the right road but just as we leave the little town we get an emergency call from our local doctor saying that they found something wrong with Michael’s heart.
 She insists that Michael must pull the car over to the side of the road immediately!
 He is to stop driving because he could go into cardiac arrest “at any minute without warning.”
 Michael has always been the driver in our relationship preferring to be the one in charge of our vehicle while I’ve been content to ride along, enjoying the scenery.
 Apparently, this will no longer be the pattern and it looks like I won’t be enjoying the scenery as much as I used to.

 So now I am in the driver’s seat in the horrible storm, not able to see more than a few feet in front of us, terrified that my husband might die on our way home.
 “This is a nightmare!”
 I say.
 He agrees and offers assurance that his heart is fine.
 But we both know that his assurances are pale and meaningless.